git-town/git-town/website/src/commands/rename-branch.md

 branch (aka source branch) of proposals.
 If you rename a branch that already has a proposal, the existing proposal will most likely end up closed and you have to create a new proposal that supersedes the old one.
 If that happens, Git Town will notify you.
-Updating proposals of child branches should work.
+Updating proposals of child branches usually works.

 ### Positional arguments